 When I was searching for the best hearing aid I was not loyal to a certain brand and I mostly cared about sound quality and features.
 How do you compare sound quality between brands?
 You can’t!
 Sound quality is subjective to a certain extent (it’s a brain thing).
 A better way is to compare individual models within their category and read reviews of people who actually use them.
 But since there are so many devices on the market I wanted to make a brand selection first.

-My first inclusion criteria were: What are the most reputable hearing aid brands.
-With most reputable, I mean: which brand invests the most in R&D to develop innovative high-quality products.
-Second: which brands have the best user reviews.
+My first inclusion criteria were: What are the most reputable hearing aid brands?
+By most reputable, I mean: which brand invests the most in R&D to develop innovative high-quality products.
+Second: which brands have the best user reviews?
 The Consumer Affairs website and Hearing Tracker offer many reviews for example.
 After reading many of them, I made a list of the brands which I think are leading.
-They are ordered most to least interesting (to me).
+They are ordered from most to least interesting (to me).

-I focussed on the top 4 brands and researched the models that fitted my needs (behind the ear hearing aids for children with a severe hearing loss).
-If you filter this way, you’ll end up with a list of probably less then 8 hearing aids that you can compare in more depth.
+I focussed on the top 4 brands and researched the models that fit my needs (behind-the-ear hearing aids for children with severe hearing loss).
+If you filter this way, you’ll end up with a list of probably less than 8 hearing aids that you can compare in more depth.

 Which brand of hearing aid is best for kids?

 The Early Years are critical to a child’s cognitive development.
 Early intervention in children who are deaf or hard of hearing is very important for their communication skills later in life.
 Interventions are not restricted to the use of hearing devices but also learning sign language or a combination of the two.